top of page

 3. Create a rule around any long sitting times

-Just like the accident problem (above) with meals and sitting, you can see the same kind of accidents (that sitting action putting a crimp on the bladder) with other long sitting times.
+Just like the accident problem (above) with meals, you can see the same kind of accidents (that sitting action putting a crimp on the bladder) with other long sitting times.
 So that includes carseats, strollers, or even carriers for long periods of a sit position.
 So how do you handle those instances?

 Shift your language.